FranklinChen/fizzbuzz-swift/README.md

 <a href="http://twitpic.com/e5o899" title=" @franklinchen&#039;s rule-based fizzbuzz compiler in #swiftl... on Twitpic"><img src="http://twitpic.com/show/thumb/e5o899.jpg" width="150" height="150" alt=" @franklinchen&#039;s rule-based fizzbuzz compiler in #swiftl... on Twitpic"></a>

+(Note: the Xcode 6 beta 1 Swift array type syntax shown here was changed later by Apple for Xcode 6 beta 3.)

+### System requirements

+You need to be running Mac OS X.

+[Install the latest Xcode 6 beta 3](http://developer.apple.com/swift/resources/) without monetary cost, but you have to register on Apple's Developer site.

 ### Coding style

 For didactic purposes, to focus on functional programming, I presented code using first-class functions rather than the more idiomatic and realistic use of classes and protocols and methods.
 In real life, of course, I would use the host language's idiomatic features for maximum clarity and flexibility.